kiriri/comfy-code/README.md

 ## Importing an existing workflow

-You can turn a json workflow file into a typescript script by using the `import-comfy-workflow` script.
+You can turn a json workflow file into a typescript script by using the `comfy-code import workflow` script.
 Both api exported workflow files and regular workflow files are supported, but the api version is preferred.
 Example:

 ```bash